microsoft/FastTrack/tools/SimpleGraph/README.md

 #### Update an object in Graph with a PATCH web call

 In this example, updating the description for a team with id 5dcbffc1-a762-43a1-aa5a-2ae7edfa6aad.
-This requires specifying the body of the request, which is constructed either as a JSON string or as a hashtable like here:
+This requires specifying the body of the request, which is constructed either as a JSON string or as a hashtable.
+See Graph API reference [Update group](https://docs.microsoft.com/en-us/graph/api/group-update?view=graph-rest-1.0&tabs=http).

 ```PowerShell
 Set-SimpleGraphObject groups/5dcbffc1-a762-43a1-aa5a-2ae7edfa6aad -Body @{"description" = "New Team Description"}